alisdt/online_experiments_course/index.rst

 Welcome to Online Experiments!

-This course is being updated to use jsPsych 7.2!
+This course is being updated to use jsPsych 7.3.

 Currently, materials up to and including section 03 are up to date.

-Please start with section 00, "About this course".
+Please start with the first section, "Introduction".

 .. toctree::
    :maxdepth: 2

-   00 About this course <00_about>
+   00 Introduction <00_about>
    01 About the Web <01_web>
    02 An introduction to jsPsych <02_first>
    03 Developer tools and editing <03_pract>